Powerlearnproject/se-day1-assignment-lewiskirega/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-    Software engineering is the application of engineering principles and techniques to the design, development, testing, and maintenance of software systems.
-It is an important field in the technology industry because it provides a structured approach to software development, allowing developers to create high-quality software quickly and efficiently.
-This is important because software is a critical component of many technologies, and the development of high-quality software is essential to the success of many industries.
+     Software Engineering is the process of designing, developing, testing, and maintaining software.
+It is a systematic and disciplined approach to software development that aims to create high-quality, reliable, and maintainable software.

+    1. Software engineering includes a variety of techniques, tools, and methodologies, including requirements analysis, design, testing, and maintenance.
+    2. It is a rapidly evolving field, and new tools and technologies are constantly being developed to improve the software development process.
+    3. By following the principles of software engineering and using the appropriate tools and methodologies, software developers can create high-quality, reliable, and maintainable software that meets the needs of  its users.
+    4. Software Engineering is mainly used for large projects based on software systems rather than single programs or applications.
+    5. The main goal of Software Engineering is to develop software applications for improving quality,  budget, and time efficiency.
+    6. Software Engineering ensures that the software that has to be built should be consistent, correct, also on budget, on time, and within the required requirements.

 Identify and describe at least three key milestones in the evolution of software engineering.